lukevers/cnfjd/README.md

 The program cnfjd is a command line interface to install/update [cjdns](https://github.com/cjdelisle/cjdns) without having to lift a finger. _Disclaimer: you may have to lift a few fingers._

+## Why?

+Why not?
+I like to keep programs updated and running, but I don't like manually doing it.

 ## Installing

 Currently you can only install from source.